Reconstruct Anything Model: a lightweight general model for computational imaging: Related works

 \paragraph{Self-supervised learning} In many scientific and medical imaging applications, obtaining ground-truth data for supervised training is often expensive or even impossible~\citep{belthangady_applications_2019}.
 Self-supervised methods enable training directly from measurements alone~\citep{batson_noise2self_2019,chen_equivariant_2021,tachella_sensing_2023}.
 In this work, we show that self-supervision is highly effective for finetuning a foundation model without ground-truth references.

-\paragraph{Foundation image restoration models} Recently, various papers have proposed image restoration models that can handle multiple tasks using the same underlying weights~\citep{potlapalli2023promptir,hu2025universal,cui2025adair}.
+\paragraph{General image restoration models} Recently, various papers have proposed image restoration models that can handle multiple tasks using the same underlying weights~\citep{potlapalli2023promptir,hu2025universal,cui2025adair}.
 While these works share a similar goal of building foundation models, they differ from this paper in that they focus on (semi) blind image-to-image tasks, such as denoising, deraining, and dehazing.
 In contrast, the proposed model is designed to handle scientific and medical imaging tasks where the measurements are not necessarily in the image space and the observation model~\Cref{eq:inv_pb} is typically known, such as in MRI (k-space data) or CT (sinograms).
+Another recent line of work pushes beyond standard denoising priors by integrating general restoration models into iterative schemes \citep{hu2023restoration, hu2024stochastic, terris2025fire}.
+While these approaches use training tasks similar to ours, they rely on a model trained for a single restoration task.
+In contrast, our method learns a single architecture capable of handling multiple tasks in a non-iterative framework.